serilog-mssql/serilog-sinks-mssqlserver/README.md

 AppDomain.CurrentDomain.ProcessExit += (s, e) => Log.CloseAndFlush();
 ```

+### Consider batched sink SqlBulkCopy behavior

+If you initialize the sink with `WriteTo` then it uses a batched sink semantics.
+This means that it does not directly issue an SQL command to the database for each log call, but it collectes log events in a buffer and later asynchronously writes a bulk of them to the database using [SqlBulkCopy](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy?view=dotnet-plat-ext-3.1). **If SqlBulkCopy fails to write a single row of the batch to the database, the whole batch will be lost.** Unfortunately it is not easily possible (and probably only with a significant performance impact) to find out what lines of the batch caused problems.
+Therefore the sink cannot easily retry the operation with the problem lines removed.
+Typical problems can be that data (like the log message) exceeds the field length in the database or fields which cannot be null are null in the log event.
+Keep this in mind when using the batched version of the sink and avoid log events to be created with data that is invalid according to your database schema.
+Use a wrapper class or Serilog Enrichers to validate and correct the log event data before it gets written to the database.

 ### Test outside of Visual Studio

 When you exit an application running in debug mode under Visual Studio, normal shutdown processes may be interrupted.
 Visual Studio issues a nearly-instant process kill command when it decides you're done debugging.
 This is a particularly common problem with ASP.NET and ASP.NET Core applications, in which Visual Studio instantly terminates the application as soon as the browser is closed.
 Even `finally` blocks usually fail to execute.
 If you aren't seeing your last few events written, try testing your application outside of Visual Studio.